iThoughtsX Redux!

 This DEMO site is in active development.
-(Almost daily updates at the moment) - June 2025
+(Weekly updates at the moment) - August 2025 (nearly into September)

 The entire contents of this page are edited in 'the original' iThoughtsX on my Mac.
 This demo software reads (and soon writes) to the original format which is sitting in a shared folder.
 No importing or exporting needed.